krivadna/krivadna/README.md

 In **2024**, I embarked on a cybersecurity journey inspired by a profound belief that **God wanted me to learn coding and programming**.

-## The Beginning
-One of my first creations was an AI short film titled:
-**"Xenon: A Malevolent AI vs Aura, His Adversary"**

 # 🌐 Cybersecurity Chronicles: A Digital Awakening ⚡